 Dear Parents/Guardians and Students:

-Student Schedules: Students and their families may view their schedules on the parent portal beginning on Wednesday, August 25.
-The high school course selection process that traditionally begins in the late winter/early spring was particularly challenging this time around due to hybrid learning and students not always being physically present last spring.
-Our counselors did a commendable job of working with your child to overcome these obstacles.
-The result is a personalized schedule that strives to meet the needs and interests of your child while reducing conflicts and balancing class sizes.
-Once you have viewed the schedule you may reach out to your child’s assigned counselor with any questions.
-Please note that Wednesday, September 8 is the last day to make any schedule changes.
-While we do not anticipate there will be a need for significant changes, there may be some students with conflicts that need to be corrected.
-Please note that due to health and safety protocols and balancing of class sizes, study halls and lunches may not be changed.
+Student Schedules: Students and their families may view their schedules on the parent portal beginning on Monday, August 29.
+I want to commend our counselors for their work this past spring.
+Each student had the opportunity to meet with their counselor and construct a personalized schedule that strives to meet their individual needs and interests.
+Once you have received it, you may reach out to your child’s counselor with any questions.
+Please note that Friday, September 23 will be the last day to make any schedule changes.
+While we do not anticipate there will be a need for significant amendments, there may be some students with conflicts that need to be corrected.
+Please note that study halls and lunch periods may not be changed.
+In the case of multiple sections, due to balancing of class sizes, we are unable to honor student requests for individual teachers.

 Students with the last name that starts with A-F: Paige Collins, email@example.com